Oleg Kupets: "Success in arbitration is about people and endurance"

 What are the three principles that underpin your work with partners and team?

-How do you see changes in the arbitration market in 2026?
+How do you see changes in the arbitrage market in 2026?
 What will be the key – AI, data, or community?

 There is a kind of paradox here: nothing new is happening, because change is our new constancy.
 Everything is moving so fast that future transformations are no longer perceived as something unexpected, but simply a natural development of processes.